mehrvarz/webcall/README.md

 Keep in mind that all actual data (audio/video/files) is sent directly from device to device.
 WebCall only connects the clients with each other.
-This is very economical from the point of view of server, with only little traffic and CPU load being generated.
+This is very economical from the point of view of the server.
+Only small amounts of traffic and CPU load are being generated.

 [https://timur.mobi/webcall/install](https://timur.mobi/webcall/install)